For more information on many of these terms see http://www.pcwebopedia.com/

 Asynchronous communication - communication in which the reply is not made immediately after the message is sent, but when the recipient is available.
 Email is asynchronous communication.

 Atomic level data - a small piece of precise data that represents a discrete element that has not been interpreted.
 For example, the number 2.
 It can represent many different things, but alone it is atomic level data.
 In a blood pressure reading, there are two pieces of atomic level data, the systolic and the diastolic.
 Name is NOT atomic level data, it is composed of at least two pieces, first and last name and sometimes a middle name or initial.
-Entering atomic level data into a database in a specific field gives a first level of interpretation to it.
-For example, if the atomic level data 70 is entered into a field whose name is diastolic blood pressure, it has meaning at a very low level.

 Audit trail - a record made by a system of all the places that an individual accesses within a system.
 For example, if Nancy accesses the medical record of Patient Morris, there will be a record of this.
 Looking at the audit trail enables the system administrator to determine whether Nancy breached security with this action.